Quramy/typed-css-modules/README.md

 Final output file path.

 ## Remarks
-If your input CSS file has the followng class names, these invalid tokens are not written to output `.d.ts` file.
+If your input CSS file has the following class names, these invalid tokens are not written to output `.d.ts` file.

 ```css
 /* TypeScript reserved word */